 - Optional: Visit MyWorks Sync > Map > Customers.
 It's not a requirement to map your existing customers!
 Since MyWorks always checks QuickBooks before syncing each order to see if a customer exists already in QuickBooks, it's only necessary to map customers if they are in both WooCommerce and QuickBooks, AND do not have a matching email address or name between them.
 If a customer is already in WooCommerce and QuickBooks and has a matching email or name, they can be left unmapped, as we'd automatically find that existing customer in QuickBooks as we sync their next order.

 - Visit MyWorks Sync > Map > Products.
 Only products/variations that exist in both systems need to be mapped, as we will automatically sync over future products/variations when they're added/edited.
 You can use the AutoMap by Name/SKU buttons to automatically map all products/variations that have a matching name or SKU in both systems.

 - Visit MyWorks Sync > Map > Payment Methods.
 For each active gateway in WooCommerce, there will be shown a section to enable payment sync.
 You only need to enable payment syncing for gateways you'd like to sync payments to QuickBooks for.
 Be sure to choose a valid Bank Account in QuickBooks to deposit the payment into.

 - Visit MyWorks Sync > Map > Taxes, if you charge taxes in WooCommerce.
 Each tax rate simply needs to be mapped to a QuickBooks Sales Tax Item with the same rate.

 For more information on mapping data, read our Mapping Documentation Page.

 Congratulations!
-Configuration is now complete.
+Setup is now complete.
 New orders will automatically sync to QuickBooks, and you can push over old orders in MyWorks Sync > Push.